-Cannabiz Media’s Vice President of Government Affairs and Chief Data Officer Ed Keating shared his recommendations for best practices for state disclosure of marijuana license information here on the Cannabiz Media blog in December, and last week, he shared four specific reasons with Oregon Business that making this information available to the public is essential to the marijuana industry overall.
+Cannabiz Media’s Vice President of Government Affairs and Chief Data Officer Ed Keating has already shared his recommendations for best practices for state disclosure of marijuana license information here on the Cannabiz Media blog, and last year, he shared four specific reasons with Oregon Business that making this information available to the public is essential to the marijuana industry overall.

 When information about marijuana licenses and businesses is made available to the public, it identifies which businesses are contributing to the local economy and how much they’re contributing by revealing their tax payments.

-In states where the marijuana excise tax is quite high, this disclosure is particularly important as it can have a significant effect on the local economy.
+In states where the marijuana excise tax is high, this disclosure is extremely important because it can have a significant effect on the local economy.
 For example, Washington publicly reports how much excise tax marijuana license holders pay each month.

-Despite the fact that more than half of the states in the U.S. have legalized some form of medical marijuana and nine states have legalized recreational marijuana, there is still a lingering negative perception attached to the industry.
-By making information about all of the marijuana industry players available to the public, it removes a layer of secrecy that can lead to distrust.
+Despite the fact that more than half of the states in the country have legalized some form of medical marijuana and nine states (including Washington, D.C.) have legalized recreational marijuana, there is still a lingering negative perception attached to the industry.
+By making information about all of the marijuana industry players available to the public, it removes a layer of secrecy that would otherwise create distrust.

 Business transparency in any industry can help to prevent fraud.
-This includes the marijuana industry, and anything that can be done to further legitimize the industry and remove negative perceptions should be a priority for state regulators.
+This includes the marijuana industry, and any steps that can be taken to further legitimize the industry and remove negative perceptions of it should be a priority for state regulators.

-There have already been a number of instances in different states where marijuana license information played a part in detecting fraudulent activities.
-For example, in Colorado last year, active marijuana cultivator license holders were caught using those licenses to sell marijuana illegally to the black market.
+There have already been a number of instances in multiple states where marijuana license information played a part in detecting fraudulent activities.
+For example, in Colorado, active marijuana cultivator license holders were caught using those licenses to sell marijuana illegally to the black market in 2017.

-Transparency is critical to remove the stigma associated with the marijuana industry, but it’s also imperative for the industry to grow appropriately to meet consumer demand.
+Information transparency is critical to remove the stigma associated with the marijuana industry, but it’s also essential for the industry to grow appropriately to meet consumer demand.

-By ensuring patients have access to comprehensive information about the businesses they can buy from and ensuring the media has access to the information needed to effectively report on businesses operating in the industry, the marijuana economy will be able to grow organically.
-However, state governments must remove the veil of secrecy that’s blocking public access to information and data first.
+By ensuring patients and consumers have access to comprehensive information about the businesses they can buy from and ensuring the media has access to the information needed to effectively report on businesses operating in the industry, the marijuana economy will be able to grow organically.
+However, state governments must remove the veil of secrecy that’s blocking public access to information and data before that can happen.